phetdam/kenkyusha_proj/README.md

 **Remark.** This directory is subject to change at any notice due to its state of active development.

 **Remark.** Evaluation times stored in the output pickles should be taken with a grain of salt.
-The machine used to run the evaluations suffered mechanical damage to its cooling fan and has since exhibited noticeably slower and more erratic performance.
+The machine running evaluations suffered mechanical damage to its cooling fan and has since exhibited noticeably slower and more erratic performance.

 ## How to use